ravi9/openvino-wiki/SnippetS.md

 std::map<const ngraph::DiscreteTypeInfo, std::function<std::shared_ptr<Emitter>(std::shared_ptr<ngraph::Node>)>> jitters;
 ```

+#### Interface with a target

+An OpenVINO plugin is treated as a target for snippets.

 Each nGraph node is mapped to a convertor function which creates `Emitter` form this node.
 Each specific emitter should extend from `Emitter`.
 It is used to map this node to target code and has `emit_code` and `emit_data` methods. `emit_data` is used during data section generation.
+All operations from snippets dialect which are legal for code generation should be expressed as operations derived from nGraph Op as well as Emitter derived snippets::Emitter class which knows how to translate this Op to Target specific ISA. (ex. xbyak is a jit backend for CPU plugin).

 For minimal code generator support target should provide emitters for the following operations